Cricket-Bairstow century drives England fightback | Sports-Games

 Mitchell Starc removed Hameed for six to start the collapse but the most damage was done when Scott Boland picked up where he left off in the third test in Melbourne.
 Boland took six for seven on debut as England were skittled for 68 in their second innings at the Melbourne Cricket Ground, giving Australia an innings and 14-run victory for an unassailable 3-0 lead in the five-match series.

-Retained because of an injury to Josh Hazlewood, Boland struck with the final ball of his second over to remove the top of Crawley's off stump and send the batsman back for 18.
+Retained because of an injury to Josh Hazlewood, Boland struck with the final ball of his second over to remove the top of Crawley's off stump for 18.
 The 32-year-old returned to remove Root when the England captain, who had yet to score, lashed out at a wider delivery and Steve Smith took the catch at second slip.

 England were trying to be cautious but 53 balls without scoring only increased the pressure on them and Green brought up lunch when he had Dawid Malan caught off the glove in the slips for three.
 Boland finished the opening session with figures of 2-0 from four maiden overs.